Z-ajamy/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that checks for alphabetic character
+function that checks for alphabetic character.